 “Classic Hashimoto’s” he said.
 “Hashi-wuuutttt?”
 I replied.

 I burst into hysteric sobs of joy.
 I finally had a name for what was happening to me.
 I didn't know what it meant - but when we name things, we own them.
 I was finally ready to own what was happening to my body.
-I left the appointment with a Synthroid prescription, a referral for a nutritionist, and feeling empowered for the first time since returning to the US.
-I wish I could say that everything magically took a turn for the better - that life has been red roses and rose wine ever since.
+I left the appointment with an updated Synthroid prescription, a referral for a nutritionist, and feeling empowered for the first time since returning to the US.
+I wish I could say that everything magically took a turn for the better - that life has been red roses and rosé wine since.
 Nope.
 Double nope.
 That’s when shit got hard.

 So I did what worked once before - I found an acupuncturist.
 Because my body already knew how to manage the needles, within two treatments my symptoms started to recede.
 I didn't know why it worked.
 All I knew was that I wanted to feel better and this was an avenue that made sense to me.